vega/vega-lite/site/docs/spec.md

 {:#spec}

-Vega-Lite specifications are JSON objects that describe a diverge range of interactive visualizations.
+Vega-Lite specifications are JSON objects that describe a diverse range of interactive visualizations.
 The simplest form of specification is a specification of a [single view](#single-view-spec), which describes a view that uses a single [mark type](mark.html) to visualize the data.
 Besides using a single view specification as a standalone visualization, Vega-Lite also provides operators for composing multiple view specifications into a layered or multi-view specification.
 These operators include [`layer`](layer.html), [`facet`](facet.html), [`concat`](concat.html), [`repeat`](repeat.html).

 * TOC